Texas Roadhouse Prime Rib: Weekend Special

 A: Yes

-Q: Does Texas Roadhouse have Prime Rib on fridays?
+Q: Does Texas Roadhouse have Prime Rib on Fridays?

 A: Certainly, Texas Roadhouse does offer Prime Rib at most of the branches, specifically on Fridays.
 This slow-roasted and perfectly seasoned ribeye is usually available after 4 pm and lasts until the supplies run out.